By Steve Born

 The figures that the replacement proponents cite are often valid: a vigorously exercising athlete, especially a big guy, can really expend significant amounts of fluids, calories, and sodium.
 We don't argue at all with most expenditure figures.
 However, expenditure just isn't the appropriate measure to guide your fueling, it is what you can effectively assimilate.
 Don't go by what you burn/lose, but rather what the body can reasonably absorb and process during any given period of time.

-The statements on page 15 from Dr. Bill Misner represent our position on what proper fueling is all about.
+The statements from Dr. Bill Misner represent our position on what proper fueling is all about.
 What this means is that the body cannot replace fluids and nutrients at the same rate it depletes them.

 "To suggest that fluids, sodium, and fuels-induced glycogen replenishment can happen at the same rate as it is spent during exercise is simply not true.
 Endurance exercise beyond 1-2 hours is a deficit spending entity, with proportionate return or replenishment always in arrears.
 The endurance exercise outcome is to postpone fatigue, not to replace all the fuel, fluids, and electrolytes lost during the event.
 It can’t be done, though many of us have tried."